Little Hale Annual Parish Meeting May 2025

-Present: Parish Cllrs S Poulton, P Ireland, A Lennox, J Stapleton, E Hill, NKDC Cllr S Tarry, three members of the public and Mrs D Scott (Clerk)
+Present: Parish Cllrs S Poulton, P Ireland, J Stapleton, E Hill, S Jenkins, NKDC Cllrs S Tarry and C Collard, four members of the public and Mrs D Scott - Clerk

-2. The minutes of the last Annual Parish Meeting, held on 3rd May 2023.
-It was proposed by Cllr Ireland, seconded by Cllr Stapleton and agreed unanimously, that the minutes were an accurate record and were duly signed.
+2. The minutes of the last Annual Parish Meeting, held on 7th May 2024.
+It was proposed by Cllr Ireland, seconded by Cllr Poulton and agreed unanimously, that the minutes were an accurate record and were duly signed.

 3. Poor Gardens and Land Charities Report